stfc/PSyclone/doc/user_guide/dynamo0p3.rst

-Note also that a ``GH_FIELD`` argument that has ``GH_WRITE`` or ``GH_READWRITE`` as its access pattern must be on a horizontally-discontinuous function space (see :ref:`dynamo0.3-function-space` for the list of discontinuous function spaces).
+Note also that a ``GH_FIELD`` argument that has ``GH_WRITE`` or ``GH_READWRITE`` as its access pattern must be on a horizontally-discontinuous function space (see :ref:`lfric-function-space` for the list of discontinuous function spaces).
 Parallelisation of the loop over the horizontal domain for a kernel that updates such a field will not require colouring for either of the above cases (since there are no shared entities).